alphaom33/screenExtension/hadestroyed/README.md

-# help README
+# hadestroyed README

-This is the README for your extension "help".
+This is the README for your extension "hadestroyed".
 After writing up a brief description, we recommend including the following sections.

 ## Features